kapetacom/schemas/README.md

 ### core/entity-list
 A list of core/entity.
 The list includes an optional source code for the entity list.
-Typically written in the Blockware schema DSL language
+Typically written in the Kapeta schema DSL language

 **Schema:**